 Typical Digital Nomad/ Traveling Salesperson Problem

-I just don’t want to carry so many chargers so I was looking around for a solution.
-Some sort of all in one charger that is small and can charge all of my devices.
+The bulkiest items in my backpack are my chargers.
+So I was looking for an all in one charger that is small and can charge all of my devices.

 From my online research, I found 2 decent brands for an all in one charger that claims to be able to charge both my laptop and smartphone: Innergie and Dart.
 None of them are cheap, at around RM300 each.